 A short-term optimization might be to tinker with some part of the user experience before and while customers interact with their cart to reduce cart abandonment rate, right?

-Through the lens of LTV-oriented optimization, on the other hand, a retailer might see this behavior as a customer’s commitment to exploring and purchasing the right mix of products – they’re curating their cart to maximize customer satisfaction.
+Through the lens of LTV-oriented optimization, on the other hand, a retailer might see this behavior as a customer’s commitment to exploring and purchasing the right mix of products—they’re curating their cart to maximize customer satisfaction.
 This commitment might indicate a more valuable customer in the long term signaling an opportunity to offer or prompt the customer with a loyalty program.

 In his work with the world’s top retail brands, Hoyne likes to pose a simple question.
 “I ask, ‘do you believe that some existing customers are more valuable than other customers?’
+When they say yes, I ask why they’re investing in all customers equally.”

 A LTV optimization strategy for a successful ecommerce business will focus on what makes the high-value customers so unique.
 “It’s all in the transaction data,” says Hoyne.
 “It’s what they’re doing on your site and allowing the data to show you the behaviors of your high-value customers.”

 That’s part one.
 Part two is how to act on these customer behavior insights.
 How can you promote the right products to an existing repeat customer (high-value) or engage with them differently?
-On the flip side, what if the entire customer experience is actually detracting from LTV?

 3. Apply the Data (No, Really)

-“Take 100 decisions that you may make in a day and six that you make will be made based on data.
-More than half will be made based on intuition,” says Hoyne.
-He’s alluding to the idea that retailers are perhaps less data-driven than they think – and that even a small step in the right direction can help them be that business model that they envision themselves to be.
+He’s alluding to the idea that retailers are perhaps less data-driven than they think—and that even a small step in the right direction can help them be that business model that they envision themselves to be.
 To get there, as an executive, one ecommerce business priority should be to double down on first-party data.

 “It’s understanding your customer—information about their expectations, needs, and interests—so you can personalize that experience,” says Hoyne.
 All it takes is knowing just a little bit more about customers than the competition.